om-kumar-singh/TestBuddy/README.md

 # 🧠 TestBuddy – Interviews in Your Pocket

-MockMate is an AI-powered interview preparation platform that simulates **real-time voice-based interviews** using conversational agents.
-Designed to help candidates prepare smarter and faster, MockMate enables users to **generate customized interview sessions** and practice them interactively — all from the comfort of their browser.
+TestBuddy is an AI-powered interview preparation platform that simulates **real-time voice-based interviews** using conversational agents.
+Designed to help candidates prepare smarter and faster, TestBuddy enables users to **generate customized interview sessions** and practice them interactively — all from the comfort of their browser.

 ---